 "How far?"
 Roy asked, glancing at Louise.

 "It's about twenty miles… With Unicols, maybe an hour.
 Even less if we were Ascendants, but most of these people are normal people walking on foot.
-It may take four, maybe five hours if we're lucky," Louise said, his voice growing heavy as the reality set in.
-Sweat trickled down his brow, and his jaw clenched.
+It may take five hours to reach Silica if we everything goes smoothly."
+Louise said with a frown as sweat slide down his face.

 "Oh."
-Riley's surprise flickered across his face.
-"So we've got time, then."
+Riley's said in surprise before lightly chuckling.
+"So, we've got time, then."

 Selene tucked the Sun-Moon Jil away.
 "Louise's estimate only works if everyone keeps moving without pause.
-But we're leading a crowd normal people, teenagers, children, and elders.
-They'll need breaks.
-Even with the children and elderly riding Unicols, the animals are already straining under the weight.
-We'll need breaks for all of this."
+But we're helping a crowd normal adults, teenagers, children, and elders.
+They'll need breaks or else they will collapse.
+Then there's beasts who are already straining under the journey, a break will be needed soon."

 Louise pointed upward, squinting against the intense glare.
 "And there's the sun.
 It just keeps beating down on us.
 Constant exposure will wear everyone out mentally and physically.
 My estimate didn't account for that."